Ouranosinc/raven/docs/source/installation.rst

 .. warning::
   The Raven-WPS conda package is not yet available on conda-forge.
 This documentation will be updated when it is.

-Create an Anaconda environment named `raven`:
+Create an Anaconda environment named `ravenwps-env`:

 .. code-block:: console

-   $ conda env create -n raven-env python=3.7
+   $ conda env create -n ravenwps-env python=3.7
-   $ source activate raven-env
+   $ source activate ravenwps-env

-This should now prepend the environment to your shell commands (ie: `(raven) $`).
+This should now prepend the environment to your shell commands (ie: `(ravenwps-env) $`).
 Now install directly from `conda-forge`:

 .. code-block:: console

-   (raven-env) $ conda install -c conda-forge raven-wps
+   (ravenwps-env) $ conda install -c conda-forge raven-wps

 Install from GitHub
 -------------------